 Traeger has been producing pellet grills since the 1980s.
 Oklahoma Joe’s was also actually founded in the 1980s, producing charcoal grills/smokers.
 However, its only very recently that Oklahoma Joe’s have decided to enter the world of pellet grills.
 Now when Oklahoma Joe’s was first started their founder Joe Davidson focused on making custom/premium products.
 However, Oklahoma Joe’s was sold to Char-Broil in 1998 and are now positioned as a value/economy brand.
-Traeger on the other hand, as the most well-known name of pellet grills, are trying to position themselves as purely a premium brand.
+Traeger is now trying to position itself as purely a premium brand.
 Therefore, how do Traeger vs Oklahoma Joe’s pellet grills compare?

 Introduction To Traeger vs Oklahoma Joe’s

 This comparison article is going to be very similar to my previous Traeger vs Pit Boss and Traeger vs Cuisinart articles.
 Traeger and Oklahoma Joe’s are not really directly competing against each other with their current pellet grill line ups.
 Traeger is in more direct competition against Camp Chef, REC TEC and Weber.

 However, below I’ll discuss a couple of pellet grill models from each brand which are priced similarly or as close to each as possible.
 Namely, I’m going to compare the Traeger Tailgater vs the Oklahoma Joe’s Rider 900 (sub $500 pellet grills).
 I’ll then also discuss the differences between the Traeger Pro 575 and Oklahoma Joe’s Rider DLX.